mjchi7/cp/redash_installation.md

 After PostgreSQL has been installed, there will be only 1 default user which can access the database: `postgres`

 To add more user, follow the steps below:
+1. To access the database with your current local user name, you need to add it into the database by issuing the following command
+	`sudo -u postgres createuser redash`
+	The command will create a user `redash`
-1. Access database with `postgres` as user
+3. Access database with `postgres` as user
 	`sudo -u postgres psql`
-2. Issue command `\du` to see the list of users on the database, which by now should only contain `postgres` as the Superuser.
+4. Issue command `\du` to see the list of users on the database, which by now should only contain `postgres` as the Superuser.
-3.
+5.

 ## Installting ReDASH